Everything You Need To Know About Starting A Real Estate Brokerage

 Let’s take a look at what you need to do before starting your brokerage.

-In the U.S., a real estate broker is responsible for the transactions that are processed under their license.
-This person is accountable for everything related to the transaction, including legal compliance and their real estate agents’ performance.
+In the U.S., a real estate broker is responsible for the transactions processed under their license.
+This person is accountable for everything related to the transaction, including legal compliance and the performance of the real estate agents.

-If you want to open a brokerage, you either need to get a broker’s license yourself or hire someone to broker transactions for you.
+If you want to open a brokerage, you need to get a license or hire someone to broker transactions.

 Find out from your local Real Estate Bureau what the licensing requirements are for you or the broker you hire.